daniel-furman/daniel-furman-old/programming.md

 ---

 **6. ArcGIS.** Cartographic modeling for a wide variety of geo-spatial analytics.
-Info: With coursework from the inventor of Map algebra (Dana Tomlin), I am versed in the nature and use of raster-based information.
+With coursework from the developper of map algebra (Prof. Dana Tomlin), I am versed in the nature and use of raster-based information.
 Fluency with Python source-code for ArcGIS functions, as well as with the writing code with the ArcGIS API for Python.
 Concepts from the course were critical in my geo-modeling research, in many of the raster-based analyses I have implemented in Python and R.